ketchupismm-cell/My-Macropad/README.md

 Extra
 - This macropad was inspired and funded by the Hack Club Hackpad Program
 - This project is not complete yet until I receive my products
 - This took way too long
+- I had to like vibecode half the Firmware because I didn't understand the tutorial